-- I would say that there are too many variables in order to get a gauge of what the tyre pressures should be.
-Type of bike, full suspension or hardtail, rider weight, type of terrain, speed, weather conditions, tyre make, tyre compound, and probably much more beside.
-On my Plus size hardtail with 2.8 Nobby Nics in Addix Speedgrip compound I run 14psi front and 16psi rear.
-I weigh 75kg and those pressures are for muddy rooted terrain and stream beds with an average speed versus ride length of just 7mph -10mph Those tire pressure still work for me within the 10 mph-20 mph speeds, but get unstable after that.
+- I would say that there are too many variables in order to get a gauge of what the tire pressures should be.
+Type of bike, full-suspension or hardtail, rider weight, type of terrain, speed, weather conditions, tire make, tire compound, and probably much more besides.
+On my Plus size hardtail with 2.8 Nobby Nics in Addix Speedgrip compound, I run 14psi front and 16psi rear.
+I weigh 75kg and those pressures are for muddy rooted terrain and stream beds with an average speed versus ride length of just 7mph -10mph Those tire pressure still work for me within the 10 mph-20 mph speeds but get unstable after that.

 - Have been riding a Fat bike for 3 winters now.
 Most of the guys I ride with run 5.5-7 psi in the rear, 5-7 psi in the front.
 Never any issues with cold weather and tires, but we usually do not ride when the temperature drops below -18C (0F).
 The lower pressure allows the tires to sit more square for better traction and provides some “suspension”.
-Nobody has ever had a pinch flat and one guys rides with 4-5psi in the rear and he is about 190 lbs.
-The bigger problem is getting the tire pressure set up right.
-If you keep you bike in a warm place and fill up the tires, when you ride the pressure may go down a lot.
-Good old high school chemistry and the Ideal Gas law.
+Nobody has ever had a pinch flat and one guy rides with 4-5psi in the rear and he is about 190 lbs.
+The bigger problem is getting the tire pressure set upright.
+If you keep your bike in a warm place and fill up the tires when you ride the pressure may go down a lot.
+Good old high school chemistry and the Ideal Gas Law.
 For example, if you fill up in the house at 70F to 6 psi, at a 0F ride the pressure will end up closer to 3 psi.
 So best to check your tire pressures when they are cold.